 Your heart and your brain are two of the most important organs in your body, and they use the most oxygen out of any other part of your body.
 Your brain alone uses over 20% of the oxygen you breathe in.
 If it doesn't get enough over time, your brain cells will begin to die.
 If your heart isn't getting enough oxygen over time, you can develop heart disease.

 So what is the safe zone for blood oxygen saturation?
 People who are breathing normal, who have relatively healthy lungs (or asthma that is under control), will have a blood oxygen level of 95% to 100%.
 Anything between 92% and 88%, is still considered safe and average for someone with moderate to severe COPD.
 Below 88% becomes dangerous, and when it dips to 84% or below, it's time to go to the hospital.
 Around 80% and lower is dangerous for your vital organs, so you should be treated right away.

-Your blood oxygen level will also go down a little when you are exercising, unless your doctor has instructed you to turn your flow setting up while you are exercising, to make up for this change.
-Depending on the model, your oxygen concentrator might also adjust to meet this need for more oxygen while you are being physically active.
+Your blood oxygen level will also go down a little when you are exercising unless your doctor has instructed you to turn your flow setting up while you are exercising, making up for this change.
+Depending on the model, your oxygen concentrator might also adjust to meet this need for more oxygen while you are physically active.

-You can check your own blood oxygen level, to make sure you're in the safe zone, with a hand held pulse oximeter.
-These are easy to use, and work just like the ones used in doctor's offices and hospitals.
-It presses against either side of your finger tip, and gives a quick reading through the screen located directly on the pulse oximeter.
+You can check your blood oxygen level, to make sure you're in the safe zone, with a handheld pulse oximeter.
+These are easy to use and work just like the ones used in doctor's offices and hospitals.
+It presses against either side of your fingertip and gives a quick reading through the screen located directly on the pulse oximeter.